Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-Lilyfield suburb has a median taxpayer income of $74,838 and an average income of $107,657 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-Nationally, these figures are exceptionally high compared to Greater Sydney's median income of $60,817 and average income of $83,030.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates project the median income to be approximately $81,469 and the average income to be around $117,195 as of September 2025.
-Census data shows that household, family, and personal incomes in Lilyfield all rank highly nationally, between the 95th and 99th percentiles.
-Income brackets indicate that 37.5% of the population (2,890 individuals) fall within the $4000+ income range, differing from patterns across the broader area where $1,500 - 2,999 dominates with 30.9%.
-The substantial proportion of high earners (48.5% above $3,000/week) suggests strong economic capacity throughout the area.
-High housing costs consume 16.8% of income, yet strong earnings place disposable income at the 94th percentile nationally.
+The median taxpayer income in Lilyfield was $74,838 during financial year 2023.
+The average income was $107,657.
+These figures are exceptionally high nationally, with Greater Sydney's median income being $60,817 and average income being $83,003.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Lilyfield would be approximately $81,469 (median) and $117,195 (average) as of September 2025.
+Census data shows that household, family and personal incomes in Lilyfield rank highly nationally, between the 95th and 95th percentiles.
+Income brackets indicate that 37.5% of the population falls within the $4000+ income range, differing from patterns across the broader area where $1,500 - 2,999 dominates with 30.9%.
+The substantial proportion of high earners (48.5% above $3,000/week) indicates strong economic capacity throughout the area.
+High housing costs consume 16.8% of income, though strong earnings still place disposable income at the 94th percentile nationally.
 The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income